 There are six submission deadlines for every volume of the Journal.
 Please refer to the Notes section on the Journal's website, https://georgetownlawjournal.org/submit, for current deadlines.
 Journal members and all other GULC students may submit a Note for publication for any submission deadline up until the fourth issue following their graduation.
-For example, students graduating in 2019 may submit their Note for publication for each issue up to and including issue 108.5.
+For example, students graduating in 2021 may submit their Note for publication for each issue up to and including issue 110.5.
 Students may submit multiple Notes for publication.
 Submission for publication made before a particular Journal member's deadline for the Note requirement will also fulfill the Note requirement.
+Notes must be submitted through the Journal website's submission page with all identifying information removed from the Note.